emmaroche/assignment2-emmaroche/README.md

  + Added React App integration where the React app makes a request to the Web API which would then request data from TMDB.

- + Mongo integration
+ + Mongo integration.

- + Use of express middleware such as error handling in the web-api index.js and api/movies/index.js
+ + Use of express middleware such as error handling in the web-api index.js and api/movies/index.js.

+ + Can GET upcoming movies, top rated movies, now playing movies, latest movies, similar movies, reccommended movies, release dates for movies, credit and people data in API using postman.

+ + Can POST user registration data to API using postman.

 ## API Configuration